 How to make green tea sweeter?
 If you wish to make a good cup of lü cha, paying attention to the water temperature and brewing time is crucial.
 This tea type requires a low temperature, so hot water and lengthy steeping times give us an overly bitter-tasting drink.
 The hot water will destroy the amino acids and cause a large amount of polyphenols - namely catechins - to ooze out in the brew.
 This will cause a bitter taste of the tea soup.
-Carefully follow the brewing time and water temperature, and you are sure to have a fresh, sweet-tasting green tea!
+Carefully follow the brewing time and water temperature, and you will surely have fresh, sweet-tasting green tea!

-Most lü cha tastes best when brewed at low water temperatures of around 175-185ºF (80-85ºC).
+Most lü cha tastes best when brewed at low water temperatures around 175-185ºF (80-85ºC).
 However, many Japanese green teas, such as Gyokuro, should be brewed at a much lower temperature – 150ºF (65ºC).

-Also, make sure not to over-steep!
+Also, make sure not to overstep!
 If you are brewing in the good old Western-style manner, make sure to set the alarm on your phone for no more than 3 minutes.
 Once the alarm rings, separate the leaves from the brew.
 You should remove the leaves or decant the tea into an empty vessel.

 Is it Better to Drink Green Tea Cold or Hot?

-If you wish to drink Chinese tea hot, we suggest brewing it following the ways of gong fu cha: in small brewing vessels and concentrated quantities.
+If you wish to drink Chinese tea hot, we suggest brewing it following the ways of gong fu cha: in small brewing vessels and in concentrated quantities.
 This way, if you have craft tea, you can get its best taste.

 Another great way to enjoy tea is enjoying it cold.
 While iced tea is famous worldwide, we recommend making a cold brew with your top tea.
 Cold brewing tea slowly extracts all the subtle flavors of the tea leaves.
 Furthermore, you can be sure you will never end up with bitter green tea.